H.R. 2289 – A Congressional Bill That Strips Local Power by Removing Environmental and Historic Review and Greenlighting Massive Cell Tower Expansion

 The Result: Local taxpayers absorb costs while industry gains inexpensive access to public property.

-The Result: Communities cannot address residents’ concerns or restrict facilities near sensitive areas.
+The Result: Communities cannot address residents’ legitimate health and safety issues or restrict facilities near sensitive areas such as schools, homes or ecologically sensitive areas.

 by Theodora Scarato, Director of the Wireless and EMF Program at Environmental Health Sciences

-How can Congress and federal regulators mandate unlimited wireless expansion while simultaneously blocking communities from raising safety concerns, eliminating local oversight, and defunding the very research needed to protect the public and environment?
+How can Congress and federal regulators- the FCC- mandate unlimited wireless expansion while simultaneously blocking communities from raising safety concerns, eliminating local oversight, and defunding the very research needed to protect the public and environment?
 This regulatory quagmire leaves families exposed, voiceless, and without any meaningful path to protection.

 What the Public Must Do